niveousswan/Gary-Brisbane-13240-T1-2026/week04.md

 C2 = 00110 01001 11111

 2.4 Compare Modes of Operation
-ECB means that each block is encrypted independently.
-It is simple but not secure because identical plaintext blocks produce identical ciphertext blocks.
+ECB encrypts each block independently, which makes it simple but not secure, because identical plaintext blocks will produce identical ciphertext blocks.
-CBC means that each plaintext block is XORed with the previous ciphertext block before encryption.
-This improves security, but encryption is sequential and cannot be parallelised easily.
+CBC improves security by XORing each plaintext block with the previous ciphertext block.
+However, it must be processed sequentially, which makes it less efficient for parallel operations.
-CTR means that uses a counter and encrypts it to generate a keystream, which is XORed with plaintext.
-It is fast, allows parallel processing, and does not propagate errors between blocks.
+CTR mode uses a counter to generate a keystream, which is XORed with the plaintext.
+It is faster and supports parallel processing, and errors in one block do not affect others.
+From this comparison, I found that CTR mode is generally more flexible and efficient, while CBC provides stronger chaining between blocks.